 To calculate the expected lifetime profit from the customer, you’ll need to consider a customer’s purchasing frequency and average purchasing price.
 Your costs to acquire the customer can include things like marketing and onboarding costs.
 The actual variables that make up these components will vary from company to company.

-The eight KPIs above can go a long way toward helping you track your company’s financial health.
-A good KPI is one that is measurable and that relates directly to your strategic goals.
+A good KPI is one that is measurable and relates directly to your strategic goals.
 However, not all KPIs are necessarily the same.
 The needs of one business might vary from those of another.
 For instance, a brick-and-mortar store may not focus as much on customer acquisitions or website traffic, just like an e-commerce company wouldn’t concentrate on sales per square foot.

 You’ll want to consider where your company is in the business process when choosing KPIs.
 For instance, if you don’t have a deliverable product yet, you don’t need to worry about KPIs like cost per acquisition, number of customers acquired, or lifetime value.
 Focusing on relevant KPIs will help streamline the decision-making process.